ycpcs/cs101-spring2017/syllabus.md

 ### In-class laboratories

-Students will work on programs during most class periods.
-At the end of the class, these will be submitted electronically.
-Significant effort on the labs must be demonstrated in order to be considered present.
+Students will work on labs during most class meetings.

+To receive credit for a lab, you must:

+* Get a sign-off for completing the lab's design artifact; make sure you have this at the beginning of class on the day we work on the lab
+* Get a sign-off on the completed program; full credit if you get this sign off by the end of the *next* class (after the day we work on the lab), 80% of full credit if you get the sign-off before the next exam

-### Attendance and Participation
+### Attendance and participation

 **Do not miss class!**  If you do not attend class, show significant effort on the lab assignment by the end of the day, or if you are seen doing non-lab activities before finishing a lab, you will be considered absent.
 The first absence will result in a 1 percentage point deduction from your final grade.
 The total percentage point deduction for 2 or greater absences will be calculated using the following formula: